 Instructions

 - In a bowl, add onion, garlic and tomato.
-Squeeze in the juice of 3-4 small limes (1-2 tbsp) and ½ tsp salt and a pinch of black pepper.
+Squeeze in the juice of 3-4 small limes (1-2 tbsp) and ½ teaspoon salt and a pinch of black pepper.
 Mix to combine and allow to marinate 2-3 minutes before adding the other ingredients.

 - Slice your avocados in half and carefully remove the pits.
 Take a large spoon and place it between the flesh of the avocado and outer peel.
 Scoop out the flesh and add to the bowl with the onions, garlic, tomato.Use a fork to gently mash the avocado into the other ingredients.
 Add jalapeno and cilantro and mix to combine until your desired texture is reached.